 Schema Example: Financial Transaction

-The above schema example represents a star-type schema for a typical financial transaction.
+The above Schema Example represents a star-type schema for a typical financial transaction.
 As discussed in a star schema, you can see that this design looks clean and easy to interpret for future collaborations across teams.
 The transaction table is connected to the table of account holders as well as the banking staff who are at the helm of the transaction.

 CREATE DATABASE example; USE example; DROP TABLE IF EXISTS customer; CREATE TABLE customer ( id INT AUTO_INCREMENT PRIMARY KEY, CurrencyCode VARCHAR) default NULL, ) DROP TABLE IF EXISTS product; CREATE TABLE product ( id INT AUTO_INCREMENT PRIMARY KEY, GENERAL_LEDGER_ CODE VARCHAR(50) NOT NULL, price VARCHAR(7) NOT NULL, qty VARCHAR(4) NOT NULL ) …… ……

 A good schema facilitates optimal performance at scale.
-Though a design is dependent on the use case, few common practices apply to almost all database designs:
+Though a design is dependent on the use case, a few common practices apply to almost all database designs: